9 Months Pregnant: Symptoms, Baby Development And Diet Tips

 Your partner is the best person to stay beside you during this crucial time.
 Keep reading to find out how he can help.

-Tips For The Dad-to-be
+Tips For The Dad-To-Be

-- Help you with the household chores.
+• Help with the household chores.

-- Accompany you to the prenatal appointments.
+• Accompany her to the prenatal appointments.

-- Join you during the workout sessions.
+• Join her during the workout sessions.

 Frequently Asked Questions